Integral formula for quantum relative entropy implies data processing inequality: Eigenvalues of matrix pencils

-It will be useful to study the negative real eigenvalues of the linear matrix pencil $A(t)=(1-t)\rho+t\sigma$, where $A(0)=\rho\ge 0$ and $A(1)=\sigma$ is Hermitian.
-Firstly, we show that negative real eigenvalues of $A(t)$ can only occur for real $t$. \begin{Lemma} If $A(t)e=-re$ for a unit vector $e$ and a positive real number $r$, then $t((\rho-\sigma)e, e)>0$, and therefore $t$ is real. \end{Lemma} \begin{proof}We have $-r=(A(t)e,e)=(1-t)(\rho e, e)+t(\sigma e, e)$, whence $t((\rho-\sigma)e, e)=(\rho e, e)+r>0$. \end{proof} Define the bivariate polynomial We have $f(t,r)=0$ if and only if $-r$ is an eigenvalue of $A(t)$.
-In this case, the ratio of partial derivatives is given by \begin{Lemma}If $A(t)e=-re$ for a unit vector $e$, then \end{Lemma} \begin{proof}The equality is easily seen after including $e$ in an orthonormal eigenbasis of $A(t)$. \end{proof} These two lemmas imply that any negative simple eigenvalue of $A(t)$ gets more negative as $t$ moves farther away from zero.
-More precisely, we have \begin{Cor} If $f(t,r)=0$ and $r>0$, then $t$ is real, and Equality holds if and only if $f_r(t,r)=0$, i.e., if $-r$ is a multiple eigenvalue of $A(t)$. \end{Cor} We have $f(t,r)=f_r(t,r)=0$ if and only if $-r$ is a multiple eigenvalue of $A(t)$.
+\item[(b)] The following are equivalent: $f_t(t,r)=0$; $f_r(t,r)=0$; $-r$ is a multiple eigenvalue of $A(t)$. \end{enumerate} \end{Cor} We have $f(t,r)=f_r(t,r)=0$ if and only if $-r$ is a multiple eigenvalue of $A(t)$.
 As a polynomial in $r$, $f$ has a discriminant whose value is a polynomial in $t$.
 The discriminant is zero for a given value of $t$ if and only if the matrix $A(t)$ has a multiple eigenvalue.
 This happens either for finitely many $t$ or for all $t$.